IBM/cics-bundle-maven/samples/bundle-war-deploy/README.md

 ## Using the sample
 Clone the sample into your preferred IDE

-Edit the variables from the below block in demo-war/pom.xml to match the CSD group, CICS Plex, region and bundle definition name.
+Edit the variables from the below block in demo-war/pom.xml to match the CSD group, CICSplex, region and bundle definition name.

       <plugin>
         <groupId>com.ibm.cics</groupId>